aaargyrou/Python--Portfolio-Analysis/README.md

 # portfolio-analysis-homework
-In this assignment I created an analysis notebook that analyses and visualises the major matrics of portfolios and determines which portfolio outperformed the others.
+In this assignment I created an analysis notebook that analyses and visualises the major metrics of portfolios and determines which portfolio outperformed the others.
 The portfolios I analysed are historical data from algorithmic portfolios, portfolios of famous "whale" investors like Warren Buffet, and some from the big hedge and mutual funds.

 I then created a custom portfolio, Apple, Microsoft and Square, and compared its performance to the other portfolios and the S&P TSX 60 market index.